Skip to main content

 How EPS Is Used

-Earnings per share is universally used to determine a company’s profitability on an absolute basis.
+Earnings per share are universally used to determine a company’s profitability on an absolute basis.
 It’s also used to calculate the price-to-earnings (P/E) ratio.
 In that calculation, the “E” refers to earnings per share.
-By dividing a company’s current share price by its EPS, you can determine it’s P/E ratio.
-That result will show you the value of the stock in terms of much the market is willing to pay for each dollar of earnings.
+By dividing a company’s current share price by its EPS, you can determine its P/E ratio.
+That result will show you the value of the stock in terms of how much the market is willing to pay for each dollar of earnings.
 So, investors often use EPS to help them choose which stocks to buy.
 It’s not the only indicator, though.
 You should always complete due diligence for any investment you buy into.

 Many investors compare EPS with the actual share price of a stock.
 They use it to determine the value of earnings and how other investors might feel about a company’s potential future growth.
 Analysts tend to look for a rise in EPS over time.
-That normally indicated that a company’s profits are improving every quarter (or every year).
+That normally indicates that a company’s profits are improving every quarter (or every year).

 Other Types Of EPS